-By Cyrielle Marjolaine.
+By Lydie Honorine.
 Circuit.
 Publised at Monday, December 25th 2017, 17:00:36 PM.
 In the hydrodynamic analogy of electronic circuits, resistors are equivalent to a pipe.
 As fluid flows through a pipe, frictional drag forces at the walls dissipate energy from the flow and thus reducing the pressure, or equivalently, the potential energy of the fluid in the pipe.
 A small resistor is equivalent to a large diameter pipe that will allow for a high flow rate, whereas a large resistor is equivalent to a small diameter pipe that greatly constricts the flow rate.

 Altrushare - Wiring Diagram Gallery

 Copyright © 2003 - 2018 Domain Media.
 All sponsored products, company names, brand names, trademarks and logos arethe property of their respective owners.